SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/complete-pending-certificate-requests.md

 You might receive one or more of the following types of certificate files CA:

-- **PKCS #12 certificate files** These are binary certificate files that have .cer, .crt, .der, .p12, or .pfx filename extensions, and require a password when the file contains the private key or chain of trust.
+- **PKCS #12 certificate files**: These are binary certificate files that have .cer, .crt, .der, .p12, or .pfx filename extensions, and require a password when the file contains the private key or chain of trust.
 The CA might issue you only one binary certificate file that you need to install (protected by a password), or multiple root or intermediate binary certificate files that you also need to install.

-- **PKCS #7 certificate files** These are text certificate files that have .p7b or .p7c filename extensions.
+- **PKCS #7 certificate files**: These are text certificate files that have .p7b or .p7c filename extensions.
 These files contain the text:  `-----BEGIN CERTIFICATE-----` and  `-----END CERTIFICATE-----` or  `-----BEGIN PKCS7-----` and  `-----END PKCS7-----`.
 If the CA includes a chain of certificates file with your binary certificate file, you also need to install the chain of certificates file.

 ## What do you need to know before you begin?